 - eye-catching subject line: The most important element of your email is the subject line as it helps recipients decide whether your email can interest them or not.
 Thus, the subject line should be short, intriguing, and creative.

 - remarkable visuals: People are visual creatures, so using images in your email marketing campaign is another proven way to convince your recipients to learn more about the offer.
+Try using a responsive email editor to add the images you’d like to see in your campaign..
 Today, users love lifestyle images that hint at what customers can get with your product.

 - in-time offer: Most marketers believe that the sense of urgency helps to drive e-commerce sales, so your offer should be in-time.
 Thus, make sure your potential customers get a reminder about abandoned items within one hour after leaving the cart.